 Find image from fetched data (usually HTML). image can take one or more parameters.
 If image is given two parameters, first parameter is tag for the image and the second one is regular expressions.
 If only one parameter is given, tag is assumed empty.
 Tag is later used with fetch and save.
 If more than two parameters are given, the first parameter is used as tag (as explained before), the second one as regular expression, and the remaining parameters are used to limit matches to HTML-elements that include given string(s).
 For example,

-image jpeg p\d+.png class="latest"
+image jpeg p\d+.png class="latest"will match

-<img src="p123.png" class="latest" />
+<img src="p123.png" class="latest" />but not

 <img src="p122.png" />